kshehadeh/tab-cleaner/PUBLISHING_GUIDE.md

 ```
 Clean Up Your Browser Tabs with Style

-Tab Cleaner helps you maintain a clean and organized browser by automatically identifying and closing tabs that have been inactive for your chosen amount of time.
+Tab Magic helps you maintain a clean and organized browser by automatically identifying and closing tabs that have been inactive for your chosen amount of time.
 Built with a beautiful, modern interface using React and shadcn/ui components.

 Key Features:
 ✨ Smart Tab Detection - Automatically identifies inactive tabs based on your preferences